World-famous artworks, captivating architecture and fascinating royal history

 Stuart Queens Anne of Denmark and Henrietta Maria meanwhile were key to the building of the Queen’s House, and helped to develop its reputation as a royal 'House of Delights'.

 The Queen's House days as an official residence may be over, but it still has a gift for regal charm.
 Did you know for instance that it was one of the key filming locations for Netflix's The Crown?

-The iconic Tulip Stairs are not only insta-ready, they’re the first of their kind.
-The first geometric self-supporting spiral staircase in Britain, they are the jewel in the Queen’s House architectural crown.
+The iconic Tulip Stairs are not only insta-ready: they’re the first of their kind.

 From Old Masters to cutting edge artists and designers, the Queen’s House is a treasure trove for art lovers.
 Works from artists such as Canaletto, Lowry and Kehinde Wiley sit alongside each other in a careful dialogue between old and new.